Tag

 It’s also a great way to avoid building bloated products with unnecessary features.

-5. Do better planning and prioritising
+5. An agile customer focus is better for planning and prioritising

-Teams who are obsessed with customers love getting customer feedback, whether it’s via customer interviews, surveys or just having a chat about their experience 🤓
+Teams who are obsessed with customers love getting customer feedback, whether it’s via customer interviews, surveys or just having a chat about their experience.

 Customer feedback is incredibly powerful because it can help you:

-• Understand your customers - Know what their biggest problems are and what they care about most
+- Understand your customers - Know what their biggest problems are and what they care about most

-• Motivate your agile team - Help your team understand the problems they’re solving, the difference they’re making, and that their work is meaningful
+- Motivate your agile team - Help your team understand the problems they’re solving, the difference they’re making, and that their work is meaningful

-• Spot trends and patterns - Ensure your product adapts to what’s in demand right now and what your customers will need in the future
+- Spot trends and patterns - Ensure your product adapts to what’s in demand right now and what your customers will need in the future

-• Make better products - Find out what’s not working so you can fix it
+- Make better products - Find out what’s not working so you can fix it

-• Track your progress - See whether customers are happier with your product over time
+- Track your progress - See whether customers are happier with your product over time

-• Stay relevant - Because products and companies that solve problems stick around long-term
+- Stay relevant - Because products and companies that solve problems stick around long-term

-• Get buy in - When your customers are involved in the process, they’ll feel more committed to the product, which can reduce churn
+- Get buy in - When your customers are involved in the process, they’ll feel more committed to the product, which can reduce churn

-• Improve retention - Reduce churn and keep your customers for longer when you incorporate their feedback and ideas into your product
+- Improve retention - Reduce churn and keep your customers for longer when you incorporate their feedback and ideas into your product

-• Make data-informed decisions - Stop relying on your assumptions and let the data drive your strategy
+- Make data-informed decisions - Stop relying on your assumptions and let the data drive your strategy

 So customer feedback is obviously awesome, but what do you actually DO with it?
 How do you share it with the team and turn it into actions?
 Well, that’s where user story mapping comes in.